 Duty to Represent Constituency.
 Each Member of the BABCNC shall be responsible for maintaining periodic contact with representatives of the respective Member’s constituent Stakeholder Group or its individual Stakeholders.
 Such communications shall involve reporting back to the constituent Stakeholder representative or individual Stakeholders about the work of the BABCNC and to solicit issues such representative or individual Stakeholders would like to see addressed by the BABCNC.

-Duty to Support Outreach Activities.
-As more expressly described in the Standing Rules each Board Member is expected to participate in at least one outreach activity of the Council each calendar year.

-Duty to Statement of Responsibilities.
-All incoming Board Members, and on an annual basis all Board Members, shall read, sign and abide by a Statement of Responsibilities, to be appended to the Standing Rules, and which shall include but not be limited to the duties set forth within this Section 5.